Massaging the Ileocecal Valve When You Have SIBO

 Now that you know the location of the ileocecal valve, the technique I’m going to share with you has been found to be very effective for the relief of a wide range of gastrointestinal symptoms- things like nausea, constipation, diarrhea bloating, belching and other symptoms of IBS.

 The next thing you want to do is use gentle but firm pressure palpating for any areas of tenderness or hard nodules.
 These tender nodules can be the size of large marble and you will feel this under your fingertips.

+Once you locate these areas of tenderness you will simply want to massage these areas in an upward, clockwise, circular motion.
+This tension must be massaged out in order for this valve to function properly.
 It’s not uncommon that while you are self-massaging these areas that you begin to notice some abdominal noise and gurgling, you may notice that you have gas or flatulence and you may also notice that within 15-30 minutes you have to use the bathroom.

 Many of you are probably wondering how often you should repeat this procedure- this is really going to vary from person to person but I would recommend that you do this a minimum of 2x per day (morning and night best done between meals) and each time you do it I would spend 3-4 minutes doing it.
 It doesn’t take long.

 You may need to do several times before you notice any changes to the soreness and tenderness dissipates.
 Everybody is different here.
 Use your best judgment in terms of frequency and amount of time you spend.